 28.1.2 Where the employee is unable to use other means of transport due to a disability.

-28.2 An employee who, with the approval of the Secretary, uses a private motor vehicle for work shall be paid an appropriate rate of allowance specified in Item 5 in Table 2 of Schedule 2, Part B for the use of such private motor vehicle.
+28.2 An employee who, with the approval of the Secretary, uses a private motor vehicle for work must be paid an appropriate rate of allowance specified in Item 5 in Table 2 of Schedule 2, Part B for the use of such private motor vehicle.
 A deduction from the allowance payable is to be made for travel as described in subclause 28.4 of this clause.

 28.3 Different levels of allowance are payable for the use of a private motor vehicle for work depending on the circumstances and the purpose for which the vehicle is used.